yasenstar/ArchiMate_Ontology/ArchiMate_3.2_as_Ontology.md

 ## 4.3 Summary of Structure and Behavior Elements

 ## 4.4 Motivation Elements
+ (see:About Zachman Framework)
+### ? why not cover "Constraint" which in Archi tool

 ## 4.5 Composite Elements
+ (see:3.2 Top-Level Language Structure)
 ### 4.5.1 Grouping

 ### 4.5.2 Location
+ (see:About Zachman Framework)
 # 05. Relationships and Relationship Connectors

 ## Figure 21: Overview of Relationships